 - Stress or anxiety

-Viral gastroenteritis (inflammation of the stomach and intestines) can spread easily from person to person.
-With some viral gastroenteritis (e.g. norovirus), people are contagious from the moment they begin to feel ill until at least three days after recovery.
+Norovirus, a common cause of infectious outbreaks, can easily spread from person to person.
+People are contagious from the moment they begin to feel ill until at least three days after recovery.
 Good hygiene is critical to break the chain of transmission (see Prevention).
+Specific means of transmission are:

 - Touching contaminated objects then touching your mouth

-Symptoms include abdominal pain, nausea, vomiting and diarrhea.
+Symptoms may include abdominal pain, nausea, vomiting, diarrhea and fever.
 People may feel very sick and vomit many times a day.
 Most people improve within three days.
 However, sometimes people become dehydrated and need medical attention.
 Dehydration is most serious for the very young, the elderly and those with compromised immune systems.
 See also When to Seek Medical Care.

 For vomiting, follow these instructions in order: